-JTIC oversees an NIJ standards-based testing program in which equipment such as ballistic- and stab-resistant body armor, double-locking metallic handcuffs and semiautomatic pistols are tested on a pass/fail basis.
+JTIC oversees an NIJ standards-based testing program in which equipment such as ballistic- and stab-resistant body armor, and semiautomatic pistols are tested on a pass/fail basis.
 JTIC also conducts comparative evaluations (testing equipment under field conditions) on patrol vehicles, patrol vehicle tires, replacement brake pads and cut-, puncture- and pathogen-resistant gloves.

 At the request of the National Institute of Justice, ASTM International convened a committee that included law enforcement and correctional officers, researchers and manufacturers to develop ASTM E3003, Standard Practice for Body Armor Wearer Measurement and Fitting of Armor.
 The standard contains guidance on proper measurement and fit, as well as a worksheet that an officer can use to perform an assessment of his/her body armor fit.

 Products are tested through NIJ’s voluntary Compliance Testing Program (CTP).
 Compliant Product Lists (CPLs) list models of products tested by the manufacturer that comply with NIJ standards.
-Click on the links below to view lists for ballistic-resistant body armor, stab-resistant body armor, metallic handcuffs and semiautomatic pistols.
+Click on the links below to view lists for ballistic-resistant body armor, stab-resistant body armor, and semiautomatic pistols.

 Find more general information on the Compliance Testing Program.